 The rules explained for abilities also apply to traits.
 However, you do not need to spend an ability token to use a character's trait.
 Instead, it applies all the time.
-Unless the trait says otherwise, its rules also work when a character is knocked down or knocked out.
+Unless the trait says otherwise, a trait's rules also work when a character is knocked down or knocked out.